NalimWeso/lifebluesnake-electron-app/README.md

 This project is licensed under the terms of the MIT license.

+## License

+This project is licensed under the terms of the MIT license.

 The large files in this repository are managed using Git LFS (Large File Storage).
-Git LFS is licensed under its own terms, and the license file can be found at [LICENSE](LICENSE).
+Git LFS is licensed under its own terms, and the license file can be found at [LICENSE.md](https://media.githubusercontent.com/media/NalimWeso/lifebluesnake-electron-app/main/LICENSE.md).